seltons1/airflow-fundamentals-certification/data/DataOrchestration.md

 Able to build data pipeline that coordinate diferent tools to answer a specific business need.

-Data orchestration is the coordination and automation of data flow across various tools ans systems to deliver quality data products and analytics.
+Data orchestration is the coordination and automation of data flow across various tools and systems to deliver quality data products and analytics.

 # Journey to Modern Data Orchestration